kelechi-tes/learn-basic-html/README.md

 To set up text editor (VSCode or any other code text editor):
 1. Download to your PC and install.
-2. Next create html file by ending file name with .html (e.g basic.html)
+2. Next create html file by ending file name with .html (e.g basic.html) Copy and paste HTML code there.
-3. Then create CSS file by ending file name with .css (e.g styledoc.css)
+3. Then create CSS file by ending file name with .css (e.g styledoc.css) Copy and paste CSS code there.
 4. Link CSS file to the HTML file by adding a link tag in the HTML code.
    Remember, link has no closing tag.